M-Lolshan: 1978: three-year-old season

 In 1978 M-Lolshan finished second in his first three starts and was then moved up in distance and looked somewhat unlucky when narrowly beaten by the four-year-old Pollerton in the Golden Jubilee Handicap at Kempton Park Racecourse in June.
 Later that month he was sent to Royal Ascot for the King George V Handicap over one and a half miles and recorded his first victory of the campaign as he won very easily by four lengths.
 He followed up by winning a handicap over fourteen furlongs at Newmarket Racecourse in July.

 M-Lolshan was moved up in class after his handicap wins and finished third to Ile de Bourbon in the Group 2 Geoffrey Freer Stakes at Newbury in August.
 Later that month he contested the March Stakes (a trial race for the St Leger) at Goodwood Racecourse and finished third behind Le Moss and Obraztsovy (also trained by Price).
 In the St Leger at Doncaster Racecourse in September he started a 28/1 outsider but exceeded expectations as he finished third, beaten one and a half lengths and a head by Julio Mariner and Le Moss, with Obraztsovy, Ile de Bourbon and Galiani (winner of the Grand Prix de Paris) finishing behind.

 On 7 October at the Curragh M-Lolshan, ridden by Brian Taylor started 2/1 favourite for the Irish St Leger over fourteen furlongs.
-The best of his seven opponents appeared to be Icelandic (Chester Vase), Valley Forge (Blandford Stakes, the filly Sorbus (disqualified after finishing first in the Irish Oaks) and Valour (Grosser Preis von Baden).
-M-Lolshan took the lead two furlongs from the finish and fought off the sustained challengeof Sorbus to win by three quarters of a length with Valley Forge a head away in third.
+The best of his seven opponents appeared to be Icelandic (Chester Vase), Valley Forge (Blandford Stakes), the filly Sorbus (disqualified after finishing first in the Irish Oaks) and Valour (Grosser Preis von Baden).
+M-Lolshan took the lead two furlongs from the finish and fought off the sustained challenge of Sorbus to win by three quarters of a length with Valley Forge a head away in third.

 Timeform gave him a rating of 125 for 1978, eight pounds behind Ile de Bourbon, who was their top-rated three-year-old.
 The official International classification however, were less impressed and rated him 12 pounds inferior to Ile de Bourbon.